yangwenbo99/typst-lasaveur/README.md

 ## Accompanying Vim Syntax File

 The syntax file provides more advanced and correct concealing for both Typst's built-in math syntax and the lasaveur shorthands.
 Download the syntax file from the "Releases" section and place it in your `~/.vim/after/syntax/` directory.
 The `syntax.vim` file in the repo is supposed to be used by the generation script and it _will not work_ if directly sourced in Vim.

+## License

+Following the previous project (`vimtex-lasaveur`), this project is licensed under the [WTFPL (Limited-liability license)](https://github.com/yangwenbo99/vimtex-lasaveur/blob/main/LICENSE.txt).
+Basically, this means you can do whatever you want with it, but you cannot hold me liable for anything.

+However, to satisfy the requirement for the Typst package repository, all files of `typst-lasaveur` that are published in the Typst package repository are also licensed under the MIT license.